 P.E.O. was founded on January 21, 1869, by seven students at Iowa Wesleyan College in Mount Pleasant, Iowa.
-This circle of kindred spirits – bonded by their enthusiasm for women's opportunities – eventually expanded to include women off campus, as well.
-Today, P.E.O. has grown from that tiny membership of seven to nearly a quarter of a million members in chapters throughout the U.S. and Canada, with headquarters in Des Moines, Iowa.
+This circle of kindred spirits – bonded by their enthusiasm for women's opportunities – eventually expanded to include women off campus as well.
+Through membership, the P.E.O.
+Sisterhood has brought together more than a half a million women in the United States and Canada who are passionate about helping women advance through education, while supporting and motivating them.

 Friendship is the cornerstone of P.E.O. – it is the legacy left by our Founders and it thrives in our unique Sisterhood.
 P.E.O. exists to be a source of encouragement and support for women to realize their potential in whatever worthwhile endeavor they choose.

 True to the mission of promoting educational opportunities for women, education continues to be the primary philanthropy of the P.E.O.
 Sisterhood.
 In fact, the P.E.O.
-Sisterhood proudly sponsors no less than six international philanthropies, or projects, designed to assist women with their educational goals.
+Sisterhood proudly sponsors six international philanthropies, or projects, designed to assist women with their educational goals.

 As a result, P.E.O. is clearly making a difference in the lives of women all over the world.
 Since its inception in 1869, the nonprofit organization has helped more than 116,000* women pursue educational goals by providing over $383 million* in grants, scholarships, awards and loans.
 The Sisterhood also owns and supports Cottey College.

 - Educational Loan Fund dollars totaling $229.5 million